Current Music Students

 Planning Guide and Advising Notes

 The following is a planning guide that outlines the overall structure of the major and will only contain courses assigned to a specific quarter and guideposts for advanced coursework.
 Refer to the catalog to explore additional requirements and electives.
+The degree usually takes approximately four years to complete for the average incoming music student.
+However, students who qualify for assessments may be able to finish sooner.

 • *Major and Guitar Ensemble: Guitar students must participate in a major ensemble each fall quarter followed by a guitar ensemble each winter and spring.
 The assigned major ensemble for fall quarters is University Choir, MUS 271.
 If students play another instrument, they may audition for another choir, band, or orchestra.